 The mixture of regular and powdered sugar gives the topping an especially soft, flakey crumb.
 That, and using a saturated fat instead of an oil to make it.
-I’ve tried both, and conceded that coconut oil works best here (or butter, if you use it).
-If you make the vegan, non-dairy version I’ve written up below, the small amount of coconut oil used won’t give the crumble a noticeable coconut flavor.
+I’ve tried both, and conceded that coconut oil works best here (or a slightly smaller amount of butter).
+If you make the vegan, non-dairy version I’ve written up below, the coconut oil used won’t give the crumble a noticeable coconut flavor.
 The coconut is there, but it’s subtle.
-I used gluten-free baking mix instead of wheat flour, but use what suits you.

 Any sugar works, but I often use coconut palm sugar here for its color and flavor.
 For the powdered sugar component you can make your own if you want.
 It only takes a minute (less with a Vitamix) in the blender or food processor.
 That way you can use all unrefined sugar.
 Keep in mind that you need a certain critical mass of sugar for the food processor or blender work properly, an amount which will vary depending on the size of your machine.
 So you’ll need to make more powdered sugar than the small amount required by the crisp.
 Whether you use store-bought or homemade powdered sugar, don’t omit it: it’s one of the secrets of the topping’s texture.